samTime101/RemoteSave/README.md

 # Remote Save
 Remote save , a simple application on web that simply exists currently on development

+> [!IMPORTANT]
+> The server side code `app.py` in flask is being rewritten for integrating subspaces

 > [!NOTE]
 > Admin content edit functionality added to react